Amboise France exploring the Loire Valley

 At that time Amboise became the centre of feasting, banquets, and splendid events.
-Francis I staged massive parties with da Vinci designing costumes and entertainment for the royals and their guests.
+Francis I staged massive parties and Leonardo da Vinci was invited to design costumes and entertainment for the royals and their guests.

 Da Vinci’s designs included a clockwork lion that walked and peed and when its body opened up it was filled with lilies.
-For one play, he recreated the night sky over the stage complete constellations and planet.
+For one play, he recreated the night sky over the stage with complete constellations and planets.